+UE does not expect to monitor PDCCH or receive SS/PBCH block, CSI-RS or PDSCH in any valid PRACH occasions or in the symbols before valid PRACH occasions.

+Section 11.1

+<Unchanged parts>

-SS/PBCH block, For a set of symbols of a slot indicated to a UE by higher layer parameter prach-ConfigurationIndex in RACH-ConfigCommon for PRACH transmissions, the UE does not receive PDSCH or CSI-RS in the slot if a reception would overlap with any symbol from the set of symbols.
+For a set of symbols of a slot indicated to a UE by higher layer parameter prach-ConfigurationIndex in RACH-ConfigCommon for PRACH transmissions, and the set of symbols are valid PRACH occasions as described in Subclause 8.1, the UE does not receive PDSCH or CSI-RS in the slot if a reception would overlap with any symbol from the set of symbols.
 The UE does not expect the set of symbols of the slot to be indicated as downlink by higher layer parameters tdd-UL-DL-ConfigurationCommon, tdd-UL-DL-ConfigurationCommon2, or tdd-UL-DL-ConfigDedicated.